CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 	| ``EXAMPLE``

-This command could be useful for example if the *executable file* of a program is collocated in a long path and the user wants to avoid typing the complete path each time this file is needed.
+This command could be useful for example if the *executable file* of a program is located in a directory whose path is very long and the user wants to avoid typing the complete path each time this file is needed.

 .. _TROUBLESHOOTING:
 -----------------